MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-setup-site-authentication.md

 # Tutorial: Configure authorized access to your site

 Power Pages provides integration to multiple authentication providers to allow secure access to external users to your site.
-In this tutorial, you'll see how to use the Setup workspace to configure Azure Active Directory Business-to-Consumer (Azure AD B2C) as an authentication provider.
+In this tutorial, you'll see how to use the Setup workspace to configure Microsoft Entra Business-to-Consumer (Microsoft Entra B2C) as an authentication provider.

 In this tutorial, you learn how to:

 > [!div class="checklist"]
-> * Provide user access to your Power Pages sites using Azure AD B2C as an identity provider.
+> * Provide user access to your Power Pages sites using Microsoft Entra B2C as an identity provider.

 ## Prerequisites

 - A Power Pages subscription or trial.
 [Get a Power Pages trial here](trial-signup.md).
 - A Power Pages site created.
 [Create a Power Pages site](create-manage.md).
-- An Azure subscription and administrative rights to configure Azure AD B2C
+- An Azure subscription and administrative rights to configure Microsoft Entra ID B2C

 ## Configure authorized access to your site